DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 -------------

-This section shows the steps how to test a typical PVP case with this vhost-switch sample, whereas packets are received from the physical NIC port first and enqueued to the VM's Rx queue.
+This section shows the steps how to test a typical PVP case with this dpdk-vhost sample, whereas packets are received from the physical NIC port first and enqueued to the VM's Rx queue.
 Through the guest testpmd's default forwarding mode (io forward), those packets will be put into the Tx queue.
-The vhost-switch example, in turn, gets the packets and puts back to the same physical NIC port.
+The dpdk-vhost example, in turn, gets the packets and puts back to the same physical NIC port.

 Build